Skip to content

 An abstract base class for all mixed quantum states, equivalent to the density matrix formalism.

-Mixed states are associated with a Hilbert space of size,
+Mixed states are associated with a Hilbert space of size

 $\rho \in \mathcal{H}^{d_1 \times \dots \times d_w \times d_1 \times \dots \times d_w}$

-and $w=$ `len(wires)` and $d$ is assigned at compile time.
+where $w$ = `len(wires)` and $d$ is assigned at compile time.

 """